Rotation

 τ : Torque (couple) (Nm)

-I : Moment of inertia (kg . m2)
+I : Moment of inertia (kg . m

-α : Angular acceleration (rad / s2)
+α : Angular acceleration (rad / s

-The moment of inertia I depends on the shape of the object and its distribution of pointmasses that build up the object.
-The moment of inertia can be calculated from:
+The moment of inertia I depends on the shape of the object and its distribution of pointmasses

-I = Summation [point masses . (r2)].
+I = Summation [point masses . (r

 where: